Pripet Marshes: First and Second World War

-Second World War

 The marshes divided the central and southern theatres of operation during World War II, and they served as a hideout for both Soviet and Polish partisans.
 At one stage during the war, the German administration planned to drain the marshes, 'cleanse' them of their 'degenerate' inhabitants and repopulate the area with German colonists.
-Konrad Meyer was the leader in command of the 'Pripet plan'.
-Hitler scuttled the project late in 1941, as he believed that it might entail Dust Bowl conditions.
+Konrad Meyer was the leader in command of the 'Pripet Plan'.
+Hitler scuttled the project late in 1941, as he believed that it might cause Dust Bowl conditions.

-German racial anthropologist Theodor Poesche had proposed, in the late 19th century, that the Aryan race evolved in the marshes because of the prevalence of albinism.

-In 1942, after an uprising, approximately 1,000 Jews escaped from the Łachwa Ghetto, of whom about 600 were able to take refuge in the Pinsk Marshes.
+In 1942, after an uprising, approximately 1,000 Jews escaped from the Łachwa Ghetto, of whom about 600 were able to take refuge in the Pripet Marshes.

 Known as Pripjet-Sümpfe by the Germans, the wetlands were dreaded by the Wehrmacht troops.
 During the German invasion of the Soviet Union, the Third Reich armies skirted the wetlands, passing through the north or south of it.
 However, after the debacle of the Eastern Front in 1944, many retreating units such as the 7th, 35th, 134th and 292nd Infantry Divisions had to cut across the marshy areas.
 They often needed to build tracks with logs, over which they could pull light loads in horse-drawn vehicles.